xamarin/Xamarin.Auth/component/GettingStarted.md

 ## 3 Present/Launch the Login UI

-This step is platform specific and it is almost impossible to share it accross platforms.
+This step is platform specific and it is almost impossible to share it across platforms.

 On Android, user would write the following code to present the UI.